0x192/Bash-Android-Debloater/README.md

 - **Do a proper backup of your data !
 You can never be too careful !**
 - Enable *Developer Options* on your smartphone.
 - Turn on *USB Debugging* from the developper panel.
+- From the settings, disconnect from any OEM accounts (when you delete OEM account package it could lock you on the lockscreen because the phone can't associate your identity anymore)
 <p>
 <details>
 <summary>LINUX</summary>